DrengrCoder/CppLibrary/README.md

 This program accepts a file path to the header file that is being incremented, and a flag to denote which version number is being incremented.
 This version numbering system follows [semantic versioning 2.0.0](https://semver.org/) system, with the added number for BUILD that is automatically incremented if a flag is omitted from the Version Incrementor command line args list.

-The header file is created if it does not exist, and behaviour is undefined is passing in a directory as the argument for the file path.
+The header file is created if it does not exist, and behaviour is undefined if passing in a directory as the argument for the file path.
 Use the -h flag with the Version Incrementor to see the list of arguments and their expected formats.

 ## Installation and Build steps